JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 --- | --- | ---
-Opening of interactive maps to manual editing and additions by editors | web | Assistant Editors Development in *Wiki.js* of a slides editor, with its format and renderer | GitHub | Developers Addition of a set of slides using available ones in the association’s sites | GitHub | Chief Editors
+Opening of interactive maps to manual editing and additions by editors | web | Assistant Editors Development in *Wiki.js* of a slides editor, with its format and renderer | GitHub | Developers Addition of a set of slides using available ones in the association’s sites | GitHub | Editors-in-Chief

 <figure id="Sample_fig_4" class="image urantiapedia">
 <img src="/image/sample_page_slides.png">